Skilled Nursing Costs in 2025

 Please enter a valid zip

-As you navigate health challenges and injuries during your later years, you may require skilled nursing care or a stay in a skilled nursing facility (SNF).
-You might stay for a short time to recover and then return home.
-You may move from a skilled nursing facility into a nursing home or other care facility.
-That may need to be for an extended period to manage chronic medical conditions and receive help with activities of daily living (ADLs).
+As older adults navigate health challenges and injuries, they might require skilled nursing care or a stay in a skilled nursing facility (SNF).
+Such stays can be short or may require a move from a skilled nursing facility into a nursing home or other care facility.
+Skilled nursing caregivers aid seniors with managing chronic medical conditions and help them with activities of daily living (ADLs).

 FYI: